drolsonmi/math3080/3080_Textbooks.md

 <!--![https://learning.oreilly.com/covers/urn:orm:book:9781492041122/200w/](https://learning.oreilly.com/library/view/data-science-from/9781492041122/) ![https://mathfordata.github.io/assets/images/MathForData.png](https://mathfordata.github.io/) ![https://wesmckinney.com/book/images/cover.png](https://wesmckinney.com/book/)-->

+Access the textbooks using the links above.
 Alternatively, you can purchase these books for reasonable prices on Amazon or other textbook websites.

+You will also need access to DataCamp.
+The link for our DataCamp class is on the home page, and invitations will be sent to you in the first week of classes.

 -----
+### Additional (Optional) Textbooks and Resources
 There are other fantastic resources which we will refer to occasionally this semester, or use more completely in future semesters:
 * \* Grus, Joel, [*Data Science from Scratch*](https://learning.oreilly.com/library/view/data-science-from/9781492041122/), 2nd Edition, 2019.
 * Phillips, Jeff, [*Mathematical Foundations for Data Analysis*](https://mathfordata.github.io/), v0.6, 2019.